The Dark Side of the Fitness Industry: Internalized Misogyny

 It's okay if you've been caught up in these dynamics.
 Recognizing them is the first step toward change.
 Let's challenge outdated standards and create a more inclusive fitness community together.

+I want to paint a picture of how we watched this journey of confronting stereotypes was shown to us by Stephanie Buttermore's courageous journey.
 She documented her journey so transparently on YouTube.
 And this provides a powerful testament to the pervasive issues within the fitness industry.
 As she embraced the process of gaining weight, challenging societal norms and beauty standards in the fitness industry, Stephanie exemplified resilience against the internalized misogyny prevalent in the fitness realm.
 Her experience highlighted the immense pressure placed on women to conform to unrealistic expectations, perpetuating a toxic cycle of self-judgment and body dysmorphia.

 I had a similar yet very different journey in which I gained 30 pounds in 3 months after competitions which I talk about in this video.